-A first measure consisting of a direct grant scheme, accessible to medium and large enterprises which are particularly hit by the economic consequences of the coronavirus outbreak and which are active in certain sectors defined by Hungary, has been approved.
-The support per company will not exceed EUR 800 000 and the total estimated budget of the scheme is EUR 140 million.
-(8 April)
+A first measure consisting of a direct grant scheme, accessible to medium and large enterprises which are particularly hit by the economic consequences of the coronavirus outbreak and which are active in certain sectors defined by Hungary, has been approved (8 April).
+The support per company will not exceed EUR 800 000 and the total estimated budget of the scheme is EUR 474 million, as amended for a second time (17 August).

-A second measure with a total estimated budget of EUR1 billion.
+A second measure with a total estimated budget of EUR 1 billion.
 This scheme aims to support companies affected by the coronavirus outbreak through direct grants, loans and equity measures, using EU structural funds for that purpose.
-The scheme will be open to all companies, i.e., micro, small and medium-sized enterprises (SMEs) and large companies, which have access to European structural funds and are facing difficulties as a result of the economic impact of the coronavirus outbreak.
-(17 April)
+The scheme will be open to all companies, i.e. micro, small and medium-sized enterprises (SMEs) and large companies, which have access to European structural funds and are facing difficulties as a result of the economic impact of the coronavirus outbreak.
+(17 April) The scheme has been amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July).

 A third scheme providing aid in the form of wage subsidies to finance the wage costs of all undertakings that, due to the coronavirus outbreak, would otherwise lay off researchers and developers.
 The wage subsidies are provided through direct grants.
 The total budget is estimated at EUR 88 million.
 (17 April)

 A fourth EUR 1.55 billion quarantee scheme (approximately HUF 550 billion) to support companies affected by the coronavirus outbreak.
 The scheme consists of two complementary measures that will be managed and implemented by two separate entities.
 (28 April).
 Scheme has been amended on 29 May with regard to calculation of max. loan amount for start-ups, and guarantee premium in case guarantee covers less than 90% of underlying loan.
+The scheme has been further amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July).

 A fifth approval concerning three support measures, with a total budget of around EUR 900 million, to support companies affected by the coronavirus outbreak.
 Under the three schemes, the public support will take the form of (i) direct grants, (ii) guarantees on loans, and (iii) subsidised interest rates for loans, respectively.
 The measures will be open to small and medium-sized enterprises (SMEs) and large companies.
-(29 April)
+(29 April) The scheme has been amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July).
+The scheme has been further amended to increase the budget with EUR 600 million and to allow for a different calculation of the subsidised interest rates (30 July).

 A sixth guarantee scheme with at least EUR 283 million guaranteed nominal amount to support companies affected by the coronavirus outbreak.
 The scheme will be open to SMEs active in all sectors, but is aimed at the wider agri-food value chain (7 May).
+The scheme has been amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July).